ClaudiaShu/UNA/README.md

 ```

 ### Produce TF-IDF matrix offline
 Run the following script to prepare the TD-IDF matrix.
-If not, uncomment lines 94-101 in file `data/dataset.py`.
+If you don't want to prepare the matrix offline, uncomment lines 94-101 in file `data/dataset.py`.
 ```
 cd data/augment/
 python create_dict.py